 Select a single shot or stepper in the timeline.
 In the 3D view, a mortar appears, which shows you the location.
 In the case of a stepper, multiple mortars appear with arrows designating the start and end of the stepper.

 To move a mortar or arrows, click them and leave the mouse button pressed.
 Then you can move them with your mouse.
 To rotate them left or right, hold the right mouse button and move your cursor sideways.
+To get a better result, you can click on the cue and set the rotation (and other properties) via the sidebar settings, especially if you wanna use an exact and specific value.

 Select a cue in the timeline.
 Then, you can edit its properties in the sidebar.
-More functions are available in the “Edit” menu on top, and via right-click on the cue.
+More functions are also available in the “Edit” menu on top, and via right-click on the cue.

 With a stepper, you have the same options as with single shots.
 Furthermore, you can adjust: